perusio/chive-nginx/README.md

       can be done with `netstat`, like this for UNIX sockets:

         `netstat --unix -l`

+      or like this for TCP sockets:

         `netstat -t -l`

       It should display the PHP CGI socket.

+      Note that the default socket type is UNIX and the config assumes it to be listening on `unix:/tmp/php-cgi/php-cgi.socket`, if using the `php-cgi`, or in `unix:/var/run/php-fpm.sock` using `php-fpm` and that you should **change** to reflect your setup by editing `upstream_phpcgi.conf`.

    5. Create the `/etc/nginx/sites-enabled` directory and enable the virtual host using one of the methods described below.